plannies-mate/plannies-kit/SPECS.md

 This file MUST contain:

-* `export const latestUpdate` - with the latest updated_at time across all repos
+* `export const scraperDateTime` - with the latest updated_at time across all repos

 * `export const scraperData` - a hash of repo name from Github to the following details
     * description - the description of the repo from Github
-    * words - an array of non dictionary words that are significant in scoring the usefulness of this repo in parsing the page in question - see word extraction rules below
+    * words_from_urls - an array of non-dictionary words extracted from URLs
+    * words_from_strings - an array of non-dictionary words extracted from code strings
+    * url_patterns - an array of meaningful URL patterns for the scraper

 * `export const ignoreWords` - a list of words that where and/or should be ignored. formed from:
     * words extracted from urls that where identified as dictionary words by `aspell` command